-We'd be surprised if Gartner, Inc. (NYSE:IT) shareholders haven't noticed that the Executive Vice President of Human Resources, Robin Kranich, recently sold US$441k worth of stock at US$156 per share.
-That sale was 35% of their holding, so it does make us raise an eyebrow.
+Anyone interested in ManpowerGroup Inc. (NYSE:MAN) should probably be aware that the Executive Vice President of Global Strategy & Talent, Mara Swan, recently divested US$202k worth of shares in the company, at an average price of US$92.02 each.
+That sale was 30% of their holding, so it does make us raise an eyebrow.

-Over the last year, we note insiders sold 157284 shares worth US$23m.
-In the last year Gartner insiders didn't buy any company stock.
-You can see the insider transactions (by individuals) over the last year depicted in the chart below.
+Over the last year we saw more insider selling of ManpowerGroup shares, than buying.
+The chart below shows insider transactions (by individuals) over the last year.
 If you want to know exactly who sold, for how much, and when, simply click on the graph below!

 For the purposes of this article, insiders are those individuals who report their transactions to the relevant regulatory body.
 We currently account for open market transactions and private dispositions, but not derivative transactions.